Frequently Asked Questions

 Finance Office - Mrs Rushton deals with the collection of money for trips and school purchases.
 Please do not send money into school via the tutor.
 It should be taken to the Finance Office at an appropriate time in the school day.
 Alternatively you can pay using ParentPay.

-The Support for Learning Unit is run by Assistant Headteacher Ms Cork and Mrs Wright.
+The Support for Learning Unit is run by Assistant Headteacher Ms C Cork and Mrs L Barrass .
 Their remit covers a wide variety of educational support of a specialised nature and emotional support for pupils identified as needing additional help.
 You will be referred to them if your child is deemed to be in need of this support.

 This is our current system for rewarding and punishing our students.

-Demerits are issued in sets of 5 points for uniform issues, rudeness/answering back, eating/chewing or drinking in class, lateness, lack of work or lack of equipment.
-Detentions for the accumulation of 30+ demerit points are run on Friday evenings.
-There is no late bus and arrangements for collecting students are the responsibility of parents.
-Detention is automatic for chewing gum and is currently held after school on Wednesdays.
+Demerits are issued in sets of 5 or 10 points for elements of behaviour that we actively discourage, these include uniform issues, rudeness/answering back, eating/chewing or drinking in class, talking in class, lateness, lack of work or lack of equipment.
+The demerits currently worth 10 points are rudeness / answering back, inappropriate conduct, persistent talking and use of a mobile phone (which also results in the phone being confiscated).
+Detentions for the accumulation of 30+ demerit points are run on Friday evenings, and further sanctions are issued for accumulation of 4 or more demerit detentions during an academic year.
+There is no late bus on a Friday, and arrangements for collecting students are the responsibility of parents.

 What happens if my child is selected to represent school in a sporting fixture?